 The purpose is to verify that the NR inter-frequency RRC re-establishment delay in FR1 with unknown target cell and without serving cell timing are within the specified limits.
 These tests will verify the requirements in clause 6.2D.1.

 The test parameters are given in table A.19.2.3.1.2.1-1, table A.19.2.3.1.2.1-2 and table A.19.2.3.1.2.1-3 below.
 The test consists of 3 successive time periods, with time duration of T1, T2 and T3 respectively.
 At the start of time period T2, Cell 1, which is the active cell, is deactivated.
 The time period T3 starts after the occurrence of the radio link failure.
 During T1, the UE shall be configured with the carrier frequency of Cell 2 (with RF Channel Number #2) to ensure that the UE has the context of the carrier frequency of Cell 2 by the end of T1.

+UE positioning and UE speed are set by AT command.
+UE speed is 0km/h, UE specific positioning is emulated by test system.

+The specific gNB reference location is emulated by test system.